velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

 - Basic knowledge of HTML, CSS, and Javascript
 - Basic knowledge of Freshworks App development, if this is your first time developing an app for Freshworks products, It’s highly recommended that you complete the following tutorials before you start this one

-## Get Started

-The interface method can be classified into two major categories

-- Global Interface methods
-  - These interfaces methods are available in all app placeholders
-- Placeholder specific Interface methods
-  - These interface methods, like the name suggests are specific to its placeholders.

-### Note

-Positive
-: The interface methods varies based on the products and the app location `

 ## Display an Interface